-These days, many companies are struggling due to their inability to adapt fast.
-It has become a hard challenge for companies to keep evolving — but it also is an important lesson.
+These days, many companies are struggling because of their inability to adapt fast.
+It has become a hard challenge for companies to keep developing — but it also is an important lesson.

 Many companies are just trying to survive or to adapt to a landscape that will remain impacted for quite a while.

 Companies need to find better ways to serve their customers.
 This includes building better channels to provide a better platform for their products.